who interact with our organisation. It explains what personal information we collect and how we

 our website.
 If a modification meaningfully reduces your rights, we’ll notify people whose

 personal data we hold and is affected.

 The information contained in this website is for general information purposes only.
-The information is provided by Saving Suffering Strays and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
+The information is provided by Saving Strays and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.

-Through this website you are able to link to other websites which are not under the control of Saving Suffering Strays.
+Through this website you are able to link to other websites which are not under the control of Saving Strays.
 We have no control over the nature, content and availability of those sites.
 The inclusion of any links does not necessarily imply a recommendation or endorse the views expressed within them.

 Every effort is made to keep the website up and running smoothly.
-However, Saving Suffering Strays takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.
+However, Saving Strays takes no responsibility for, and will not be liable for, the website being temporarily unavailable due to technical issues beyond our control.